 Dance and have fun

-Furthermore, the "circle dance" that takes place after the parade, which allows people to join in on the spot, will unfortunately not be held due to COVID-19 prevention measures.
+Also, the "ring dance" that usually takes place after the parade and allows impromptu participation will unfortunately not be held due to COVID-19 precautions.

-The Morioka Sansa Odori Executive Committee 's website has a video on how to dance the Sansa Odori, so if you practice the dance at home, you're sure to enjoy the parade even more on the day.
+The Morioka Sansa Dance Executive Committee's website has videos showing how to do the Sansa dance, so if you practice the dance at home beforehand, you're sure to enjoy the parade even more on the day itself.

 2022 Morioka Sansa Odori Festival Schedule and Venue Access